 for inquiries write: email@example.com

-Although inspired by the life, knowledge, and world of Ruby Yarrowin (pictured above, 1960s, with first six children), Karrabing is not a clan, not a language group, not a nation.
+Karrabing is not a clan, not a language group, not a nation.
 It is an aspiration.
 In Emiyengal, "karrabing" refers to the point at which the tide has reach it lowest point.
 Tide out!
 There is will stay until it turns, making its way back to shore.
 Karrabing does not have the negative connotations of the English phrase, low tide.
 There is nothing "low" about the tide reaching karrabing.
 All kinds of potentialities spring forward.
-In the coastal region stretching from Nganthawudi to Bendjagoin, a deep karrabing opens a shorter passage between mainland and islands.
+In the coastal region stretching from Nganthawudi to Milik, a deep karrabing opens a shorter passage between mainland and islands.
 In some places, reefs rise as the water recedes.
 A road is revealed.

-KIC is currently working to develop a mobile app for a GPS based augmented reality project.
+KIC has written, acted, and produced two short features and is currently working to develop a mobile app for a GPS based transmedia project.